dathi/hello-ttd/README.md

 Created for a demo of TDD with [http://rubyonrails.org/](Rails), using [http://rspec.info/](RSpec) and [https://cukes.info/](Cucumber).

+To run the app:

+    rake db:migrate
+    bin/rails s

+Then go to [localhost:3000](http://localhost:3000) in your browser.

+To run the tests:

+    rake

 See full commit messages for step-by-step description.
 Where files were changed by running a command rather than manually, that step will be a separate commit, with the command(s) listed in the commit message.